 Big data analytics may help organisations of all sizes in a variety of ways:

-Big data analytics may help firms identify areas where costs can be lowered, procedures can be streamlined, and efficiency can be increased by analysing data from corporate activities.
+Recap – Big data analytics can help firms identify areas where costs can be lowered, procedures can be streamlined, and efficiency can be increased by analysing data from corporate activities.
 This can result in significant cost reductions, which is particularly advantageous for small enterprises with limited resources.

 Improved decision-making: Big data analytics gives firms significant insights into customer behaviour, market trends, and other crucial elements that can help them make better decisions.
 Regardless of the size of the organisation, this can lead to better decisions and better business outcomes.

-Improved customer experience: Big data analytics enables organisations to obtain a deeper understanding of their customers’ preferences and behaviour, allowing them to create more personalised products and services that suit their customers’ requirements and expectations.
-This can result in greater client loyalty and satisfaction levels.
+Improved customer experience: Big data analytics enables organisations to obtain a deeper understanding of their customers preferences and behavior, which allows them to create more market specific and personalized products and services.
+These customized products would better suit with their customers’ requirements, demand and expectations.

 Conclusion